 Mean score of companies in the Rail Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, SNCF reported total carbon emissions of approximately 11,026,000,000 kg CO2e, with Scope 1 emissions from mobile combustion at about 1,514,000,000 kg CO2e.
 The company also disclosed Scope 3 emissions, which included approximately 1,365,000,000 kg CO2e from capital goods and about 1,845,000,000 kg CO2e from purchased goods and services.
-Over the years, SNCF has seen fluctuations in its emissions, with a notable increase from 7,115,000,000 kg CO2e in 2022 and 5,930,000,000 kg CO2e in 2021.
-The emissions per passenger-kilometre have improved, with 2023 figures showing approximately 0.00603 kg CO2e per passenger-kilometre across all scopes.
-Despite these figures, SNCF has not publicly committed to specific reduction targets or initiatives, indicating a need for further clarity on their climate commitments.
-The absence of documented reduction targets suggests that while SNCF is aware of its emissions, it may not have formalised strategies in place to address them comprehensively.
+SNCF's emissions have shown fluctuations over the years, with a notable increase in total emissions from 7,115,000,000 kg CO2e in 2022.
+The Scope 1 and 2 emissions for 2023 were reported at approximately 2,561,000,000 kg CO2e.
+Despite these figures, there are currently no specific reduction targets or initiatives disclosed by SNCF, indicating a potential area for improvement in their climate commitments.
+The company has not outlined any science-based targets or climate pledges, which are essential for aligning with global climate goals.
+Overall, while SNCF has made strides in reporting its emissions, the absence of defined reduction strategies highlights the need for a more robust approach to climate action.

 Access structured emissions data, company-specific emission factors, and source documents